 #1.
 Increased Salary

 Cyber security is a lucrative industry, especially if you hold a top leadership or management position.
 According to Forbes, C-level cyber security professionals can be expected to make an average of over $223,000 annually.
 If you live in large cities like San Francisco or New York, this salary can even be upwards of $400,000 annually.
+Holding a master’s degree can also provide an advantage when pursuing cybersecurity certifications such as the CISSP.
+The average salary for CISSP is one of the highest in the field.

 Even if you aren’t based in a major tech hub or capital city, holding a master’s degree in cybersecurity can have an effect on your salary.
 How much education you’ve received, along with job location, workplace, and any additional bonuses you may get, plays a direct role in how much you’re paid.